SassConf/2015-austin-speaker-cfp/README.md

 ##### Location & Date
 SassConf will be held in **New York City** in Fall 2015.
 Exact dates and venue TBD.
 ##### Size
 Past SassConfs have been approximately 150 attendees.
 It is a one-track conference, so all attendees will see your talk.
-Workshops are typically in the 50 person range.
+For size info on workshops and moderated discussions, check out the [Submission Guidelines](https://github.com/SassConf/2015-speaker-cfp/blob/master/docs/submission-guidelines.md).

 * * *